25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 Why Vocabulary Matters in IELTS Pie Chart Descriptions

-To reach Band 7 or higher, your writing needs to demonstrate:
+To reach Band 7 or higher, your writing must:

 IELTS Pie Chart Vocabulary: Grouped by Function